ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

    rocprofv3 -s --group-by-queue --output-format pftrace  -- <application_path>

-The above command generates a ``pftrace`` file with the kernel and memory copy operations grouped into HSA queues rather than HIP streams.
+The preceding command generates a ``pftrace`` file with the kernel and memory copy operations grouped into HSA queues instead of HIP streams.

 .. image:: /data/streams_pftrace_grouped.png

-Kernel naming and Filtering
+Kernel naming and filtering
 ----------------------------

+``rocprofv3`` provides the following functionalities to configure the kernel name in the output file or to filter the kernels based on requirement.

 Kernel name mangling
 ++++++++++++++++++++++

-In `rocprofv3` output, by default, the kernel names are demangled to exclude the kernel arguments.
-This improves readability of collected output.
+In ``rocprofv3`` output, by default, the kernel names are demangled to exclude the kernel arguments.
+This improves readability of the collected output.

-If you want to see the mangled kernel names, you can disable this feature by using the ``--mangled-kernels`` option.
+To see the mangled kernel names, disable this feature by using the ``--mangled-kernels`` option.

-By default the kernel trace would look like this:
+Here is an example of kernel trace by default:

 .. code-block:: shell